SiddhiJani/MHC2AffyPred/README.md

   # Data
       1. PDB of MHC class II molecule
       2. Template of the peptide
-      3. Peptide sequences and activity
+      3. Peptide sequences with activity

   # Tools
       1. DatasetDivision